mattermost/docs/source/process/working-at-mattermost.rst

 **4. Additional US and Canadian employee benefits**

-Mattermost uses professional employement organizations in the United States and Canada and are able to offer additional `benefits to US employees <benefits-us.html>`_ and `benefits to Canadian employees <benefits-canada.html>`_.
+Mattermost uses professional employment organizations in the United States and Canada and are able to offer additional `benefits to US employees <benefits-us.html>`_ and `benefits to Canadian employees <benefits-canada.html>`_.